hausiusi/gitdafa/README.md

 1. Python3 (3.7, 3.8, or 3.9)
 2. Git (version 2.23 or higher)

-To run this script Python3 must be installed.
+To run this script, Python3 must be installed.
 The Python3 versions that we have tested are 3.7, 3.8, or 3.9.

-For managing with specific Python version we recommend pyenv.
+For managing with a specific Python version, we recommend pyenv.

-Before installing the project [requirements](requirements.txt) it's highly recommended to create virtual environment
+Before installing the project [requirements](requirements.txt) it's highly recommended to create a virtual environment
 ```commandline
 cd gitdafa
 python -m venv .venv